kmarkus/rFSM/doc/README.txt

    generate.

    /Note/: defining cycles is possible, but dangerous, unsupported and discouraged.
-It may make the yoghurt in your fridge grow fine grey beards.
+It may make the yogurt in your fridge grow fine grey beards.